ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 In TLS 1.3, the above mechanism is replaced by Pre-Shared Keys (PSK), which can be negotiated as part of an initial handshake and then used in a subsequent handshake to perform resumption using the PSK.
 TLS 1.3 states that the client SHOULD include a "key_share" extension to enable the server to decline resumption and fall back to a full handshake, however it is not an absolute requirement.

 Example scenarios that are impacted by this are middleboxes that were not part of the initial handshake, and hence do not know the PSK.
 If the client does not include the "key_share" extension, the middlebox cannot force a fallback to the full handshake.
 If the middlebox policy requires it to inspect the session, it will have to fail the connection instead.

+Note that in practice though, it is unlikely that clients using session resumption will not allow for fallback to a full handshake since the server may treat a ticket as valid for a shorter period of time that what is stated in the ticket_lifetime {{I-D.ietf-tls-tls13}}.
+As long as the client advertises a supported DH group, the server (or middlebox) can always send a HelloRetryRequest to force the client to send a key_share and hence a full handshake.

+Clients that truly only support PSK mode of operation (provisioned out of band) will of course not negotiate a new key, however that is not a change in TLS 1.3.

 ###Ability to Disengage Middlebox Proxy {#DisengageMiddlebox}
 Network security middleboxes intercept or proxy TLS sessions for acceptable use policy, protocol inspection, malware scanning and other purposes.
 For compliance and privacy reasons, middleboxes must be able to engage and disengage the proxy function seamlessly without affecting user experience.
 For example, privacy laws may prohibit middleboxes from intercepting banking traffic even if it is within the enterprise network and outbound network traffic is subject to inspection legally.